n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mattermost/README.md

 	- Soft delete a post, by marking the post as deleted in the database
 	- Post a message into a channel
 - User
-	- Deactivates the  user and revokes all it's sessions by archiving its user object
+	- Deactivates the user and revokes all its sessions by archiving its user object
 	- Retrieve all users
 	- Get a user by email
 	- Get a user by id